David Carnegie1

 F, #16800, d.
 5 September 1789

 Charlotte Walpole was born illegitimately.3 She was the daughter of Hon.
-Sir Edward Walpole and Dorothy Clement.1,2 She married Sir Lionel Tollemache, 5th Earl of Dysart, son of Sir Lionel Tollemache, 4th Earl of Dysart and Lady Grace Carteret, on 2 October 1760.1 She died on 5 September 1789, without issue.1
+Sir Edward Walpole and Dorothy Clement.1,4 She married Lionel Tollemache, 5th Earl of Dysart, son of Lionel Tollemache, 4th Earl of Dysart and Lady Grace Carteret, on 2 October 1760.1 She was also reported to have been married on 2 October 1770.3 She died on 5 September 1789, without issue.3

 From 2 October 1760, her married name became Tollemache.
-As a result of her marriage, Charlotte Walpole was styled as Countess of Dysart on 10 March 1770.
+After her marriage, Charlotte Walpole was styled as Countess of Dysart on 10 March 1770.

 Citations